Artichoke

 Artichokes are packed with antioxidants, they have detoxifying, liver-cleansing benefits, they aid digestion and are high in fiber.
 For this artichoke recipe, you're going to really boost all that health by marinating them in Organic Apple Cider Vinegar that contains “the mother”.

-Are artichokes anti inflammatory?
+Are artichokes joint comfort?

 Do artichokes make you sleepy?